cmu-phil/py-tetrad/README.md

 # py-tetrad
 This package shows how to make algorithms/code in [Tetrad](https://github.com/cmu-phil/tetrad) directly available in Python via [JPype](https://github.com/jpype-project/jpype).
 One is not of course limited to doing it this way; we aim mainly to be giving examples of _how_ it can be done along with some methods for translating datasets, graphs, and such, between Java and Python to make it easier to use Tetrad as part of a Python workflow.
-JPype by itself is already awesome.
-We think it just takes a little bit of fiddling to see how it works, maybe a little bit of demonstration.

 Part of our code makes use of the [causal-learn](https://github.com/py-why/causal-learn) Python pacakge for causal structure learning, to show how it can be integrated with that.